samaneh-hesabi/Predictive_Docker_Linear_Regression/README.md

 ### 4.11.
 Step 11: Work with Jupyter Notebooks in VS Code

 - Open exploratory_analysis.ipynb in VS Code.
-- In VS Code, install the following extensions: Docker, Dev Containers, Python, Jupyter.
-- VS Code will prompt you to select a kernel.
-Choose the Python kernel that is specified in the Dockerfile.
-The Libraries that have been listed in the requirements.txt and installed in the docker will be run automatically.
+- In the top-right corner of the notebook, you should see a kernel with the same name as your project.
+If not, click the `Select Kerne`l button and choose the `Jupyter kernel` option.
+This will display a kernel with your project's name and the Python kernel specified in the Dockerfile.
+The libraries from the `requirements.txt` file, installed in the Docker container, will be automatically available for use.
-- Now you can run and edit cells directly in VS Code.
+- You can now run and edit cells within the container.

 ### 4.12.
 Step 12: Stop and remove the container